-Why is it important we read as adults?
+Why is it important that we read as adults?

 At Kumon, our focus is on developing reading proficiency and enjoyment from a young age.
 We believe this broadens children's horizons and exposes them to a wider range of human emotions and experiences.
 Reading can increase concentration spans and comprehension, which aids all other forms of learning.

-But when was the last time you dedicated time to reading a book for enjoyment?
+But when was the last time you dedicated time to reading a book for enjoyment alone?

-In a world of TV screens, laptops, tablets and smart phones, we all spend our time glancing from one to another and taking in very small snippets of information at a time and it is easy to forget how enjoyable it is to curl up and really absorb ourselves in a good book.
+In a world of TV screens, laptops, and of course, our smartphones, it's easy to become distracted.
+Most of us can recognise that we've actually spent our free time glancing from one to another and taking in very small snippets of information at a time rather than being able to give our full attention to just one task.
+It's easy to forget how enjoyable it is to curl up and really submerge oneself in a good book.

 There are a great number of benefits to taking the time out to get lost in a good story: